mfortin014/mvp_menu_optimizer/docs/policy/issues_workflow.md

 - **Town Square**: Issues/Projects. **Library**: repo docs/specs.

 Keep it light.
 The point is to **start with an Issue**, make the next action obvious, and land the change with a tiny blast radius.

+---

+## 10) Status conventions

+- **Allowed values** (seed automation enforces these and defaults to Draft):
+  - Draft — planning or newly seeded.
+  - Ready — refined and queued.
+  - In Progress — actively being worked.
+  - In Review — awaiting feedback or approval.
+  - Done — complete, no further work.
+- Retired statuses (`Blocked`, `Parked`, `Superseded`, `Todo`, `Doing`, `Accepted`) must be expressed via labels or notes instead.
+- Sprint cadence and iteration alignment live in `docs/runbooks/github_projects_setup.md`; follow that policy when choosing iteration values.

+---

+## 11) Label conventions

+Keep labels additive—never duplicate information already captured by structured Project fields (Status, Priority, Area, Type, Series).
+When in doubt, document nuance in the Issue body rather than minting a new label.

+Common process labels:
+- **Blocked** — needs an external unblock; include a short note.
+- **Parked** — intentionally paused; add a “revisit by” note.
+- **Test** — temporary validation item that will be cleaned up.

+Work-type tagging (Epic / Child / Standalone) is under evaluation.
+Prefer a dedicated Project field; only rely on labels if the maintainer requests it for a specific iteration.